PrabhashDilhan/WebSocketTestSuite/README.md

 asyncio.get_event_loop().run_forever()

 ```
-## if the required python packages are not installed, you need to install those. before running the test, let's verify whether the python server can be run with python3 websocket.py <br />
+if the required python packages are not installed, you need to install those. before running the test, let's verify whether the python server can be run with python3 websocket.py <br />

 ## How to run the client <br />
 **java -jar WSTesting-1.0-jar-with-dependencies.jar path-to-config.properties-file**

+if you need to run the test cases again, make sure to delete all the created APIs, applications, and throttling policies.
+And also, make sure to revert the change in _cors_request_handler_.xml <br />